kabirgh/spoiler-blocker/README.md

 ## Minimum Viable Product
 An extension that allows users to select certain words that they wish blocked, and these are then hidden.

-## Plan for remaining time
+## Features
 <ol>
   <li>
-    Make an extension that blocks pre-defined words
+    An extension that blocks pre-defined words
   </li>
   <li>
     Extend this to allow users to enter their own words
   </li>
   <li>
-    Add a feature which comprises of a list of a few popular shows for which there exist pre-defined spoiler words so that users do not have to enter individual words
+    Display a list of a few popular shows for which there exist pre-defined spoiler words so that users do not have to enter individual words
   </li>
   <li>
     Allow users to curate lists of spoilers, so that these are available to anyone who uses the extension
   </li>
 </ol>

+## Plan for remaining time
+We plan to implement the features in the order given above.

+## Level of Achievement
+Project Gemini

+## Audience
+This project caters to all people who watch TV shows.